Josh VanMeter

-Joshua Michael VanMeter (born March 10, 1995) is an American professional baseball left fielder and infielder in the Milwaukee Brewers organization.
-He previously played in MLB for the Cincinnati Reds, Arizona Diamondbacks and Pittsburgh Pirates.
+Joshua Michael VanMeter (born March 10, 1995) is an American former professional baseball left fielder and infielder.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Arizona Diamondbacks, and Pittsburgh Pirates.

 Career

 San Diego Padres

 VanMeter graduated from Norwell High School and was selected by the San Diego Padres in the 5th round of the 2013 Major League Baseball draft.
 He signed with the Padres, forgoing his commitment to play college baseball at Illinois State University.
 He spent 2013 with the Arizona League Padres where he slashed .278/.378/.348 with ten RBIs in 44 games.
 In 2014, he played for the Fort Wayne TinCaps where he batted .254 with three home runs and 39 RBIs in 116 games, and in 2015, he returned to Fort Wayne but played in only 25 games due to injury.
 He spent 2016 with both the Lake Elsinore Storm and San Antonio Missions and compiled a combined .251 batting average with 14 home runs and 56 RBIs in 124 total games between the two teams.